top of page

 Final Thoughts

-A well-balanced diet directly impacts endurance, cognitive function and overall operational readiness.
-NSFs and SAF personnel should prioritise whole foods, including vegetables, whole grains and lean proteins.
+• A well-balanced diet directly impacts endurance, cognitive function and overall operational readiness.
+NSFs and SAF personnel should prioritise whole foods, including vegetables, whole grains, nuts and seeds, and lean proteins.

-Addressing vitamin D and omega-3 deficiencies can enhance recovery and long-term health.
+• Addressing vitamin D and omega-3 deficiencies can enhance recovery and long-term health.
+In NS you may well be getting more vitamin D promoting sunshine than previously.

-By applying these principles, NS personnel before and during their engagement can optimise training and military performance.
+By applying these principles, NSFs before and during their engagement can optimise training and military performance.
 And, by developing proper eating skills, continued health after NS and for the rest of their lives.
+For those who go into Special Forces or Commando units, the following article may be of value: Diet and Nutrition for Special Forces, Parachute Regiment, Ranger and Commando Selection.

 For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.